erdogant/distfit/docs/source/Performance.rst

     ax.set_ylim([0, 0.001])
     ax.legend()

 The code above results in the underneath figure, where we have varying sample sizes on the x-axis, and the RSS score on the y-axis.
 The lower the RSS score (towards zero) the better the fit.
 What we clearly see is that orange is jumping up-and-down.
 This is smooting window=2.
 Tip: do not use this.
 Interesting to see is that **not** smooting shows the best fit by an increasing number of samples.
-As an example, smooting does **not** improve the fitting anymore in case of more then *7000* samples.
+Smooting does **not** improve the fitting anymore in case of more then *7000* samples.
 Note that this number may be different across data sets.

+From these results we can conclude that smooting seems only usefull for small(er) samples sizes.

 .. _int_smooth_samples_sizes:

 .. figure:: ../figs/int_smooth_sample_sizes.png
     :scale: 80%

-The conlusion is that smooting seems only usefull for small(er) samples sizes.
-Similar results were also seen for continuous data.

 .. raw:: html